Space (French band): The return of "spAce" and beyond

 The name "spAce" was legally re-acquired after copyright disputes around 1990, allowing Didier Marouani to re-release classic albums and give a European live cover tour in 1993.
 Symphonic Space Dream was produced with collaboration from the Russian State Symphony Orchestra.
 In the same year, the S Club Juniors made a remix to their single "New Direction" featuring the backing track of Magic Fly.
 The band's hit "Magic Fly" as well as many other songs from the self-named album were remixed in 2003 by the Belgian dance music project Minimalistix.
-In 2004, their hit deliverance was sampled in De La Soul's single Rock Co.Kane Flow featuring MF Doom.
+In 2004, their hit "Deliverance" was sampled in De La Soul's single Rock Co.Kane Flow featuring MF Doom.
 In 2007, it was retaken to feature in its entirety in Talib Kweli's two-piece composition Hostile Gospel (Deliver Us).
-2010 saw the release of Space's latest album: From Earth To Mars.
+2011 saw the release of Space's most recent album, From Earth To Mars.
 The last track of this album, Message of Peace From Earth To Mars, features recorded samples of Yuri Gagarin's journey into space in 1961 and is a tribute to fifty years of space exploration.